HOME ABOUT SERVICES SOLUTIONS PRODUCTS TRAINING NEWS CAREERS CONTACT

 The Evolution of Mobile Phones

-In short - we are talking about a market with over 3,5 billion internet-enabled units
+In short - we are talking about a market with over 7 billion internet users

 and more than half a trillion USD in direct and indirect revenues!